-The shopping centre, whose name is still undecided, is part of the neighbourhood's redevelopment project, following the construction of Harajuku’s new train station and the upscale With Harajuku mall.
-The new building, designed by architect Akihisa Hirata, will be 12 storeys high, including two basement levels.
+Construction for the new shopping complex was originally expected to wrap up sometime in 2022, but is now set for completion in the spring of 2024 due to Covid-related setbacks.
+The building is designed by architect Akihisa Hirata and will have 12 floors, including three basement levels.
 From the artist’s rendering, it looks like the top floors will be reserved for a multi-level terrace featuring a vertical garden – something Hirata often incorporates into his projects.

 While the structure is expected to take up 3,085sqm on street level, it will have a total floor area of 19,930sqm.
 Similar to the photogenic entrance of Harajuku’s Tokyu Plaza, the new facility will feature mirror-like panels on its facade, which we think will make it an Instagram hit when it opens.